ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Downscale all stage and stage_gdt textures to reduce crashing
 * Coaster/Pulley/Ziplines Fix v2
 * Proper CameraHook for Turrets/Flyables/Vehicles
-* Devil Doom [TestVer DONE]
+* Devil Doom / Super for P2
+* Checkpoint Warping/Backtracking separate warping

 ## Problems
-* Checkpoint Warp Menu only P1 controls Checkpoint UI
 * "Air bug" (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Break out with Chaos Blast or move back to the source of the wind
 * If Dark Partner is activated first, P3 remapping fails
 * Phase 2 Warp for P2 in Diablon Boss